An official website of the United States government

 The Autumn Vegetable Bake uses turnips, carrots, onions, parsnips, and sweet potatoes to make a low-calorie nutritious dish.
 These veggies are rich in fiber, Vitamin C, as well as other antioxidants.
 Also, using olive oil, a healthy fat, and garlic powder ensures your meal will be a delicious addition to any meal.

 Avoid calorie dense mashed potatoes that are cooked with whole milk and butter.
 Instead, opt for Mashed Cauli Potatoes.
 By using low-calorie cauliflower that is loaded with Vitamin C, you have a nutritious take on the traditional autumn meal.
-Read the full recipe on page 51 of Yummy Benefits Cookbook Version II.
+Read the full recipe in Yummy Benefits Cookbook Version II.

 Keep yourself accountable